nhyyebo/ssh-discord-bot/README.md

 ## 🛡️ Security Considerations

 - The bot stores SSH credentials in an `.env` file, which should be kept secure
+- **NEVER commit your `.env` file or share your Discord token**
+- If your Discord token is exposed in public, Discord will automatically invalidate it
 - Consider using a dedicated SSH user with limited permissions for the bot
 - For production use, consider implementing SSH key-based authentication instead of password
 - When using Docker, ensure your `.env` file is not included in the image build